 UMass Dartmouth offers many resources for distance learners, such as a career development center, an e–library, e–tutoring, academic advising, financial aid, technology support, and veteran services.
 Additionally, the school’s Center for Access and Success helps students with disabilities succeed in the online learning environment.

-The University of Massachusetts is regionally accredited by the New England Association of Schools and Colleges (NEASC-CICHE).
+University of Massachusetts – Dartmouth is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 Distance learners can pursue a liberal arts bachelor’s degree online at Oral Roberts University This Tulsa, Oklahoma institution is an interdenominational Christian university with a Christ–centered educational perspective.
 The school designed its bachelor’s of science in liberal studies for students interested in pursuing several areas of study rather than narrowing their focus to a single topic.
 The program includes a degree–completion option for students who already hold a substantial number of college credit in two or three different subjects.
 The entire curriculum for this degree can completed online.